souporman/PixNProxmox/README.md

 # PixNProxmox

-Scripts and configs I use to monitor/manage a Proxmox server (ZFS-friendly).
+Scripts and configs I use to monitor a Proxmox server (ZFS-friendly).

 ## Structure
 - `scripts/cron/` – scripts intended to run from cron